 Our experience demonstrates that improving the treatment of burn patients in resource strained areas in a sustainable way can be a low-cost, satisfying, and high yield investment.
 We hope you will consider joining our effort by giving.

-If you are interested in supporting the Weill Cornell Medicine African Burn Care Development Education Fund, BurnED, please contact us via email at firstname.lastname@example.org.
+If you are interested in supporting the Weill Cornell Medicine African Burn Care Development Education Fund, BurnED, please contact us via email at firstname.lastname@example.org or donate online here.